 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-City of Minot property owners in potential flood hazard areas can now get a ten percent discount on federal insurance premiums through the Federal Emergency Management Agency’s insurance program effective May 1, 2017.
+City of Minot property owners in potential flood hazard areas are now receiving a ten percent discount on federal insurance premiums through the Federal Emergency Management Agency’s insurance program.

 “Everything we do for flood control, property acquisition, and community outreach can earn us points towards flood insurance discounts.”
 Says City of Minot Engineer, Lance Meyer.
 “Ward County’s Emergency Management department has worked very hard to implement their CRS program.
 Many of their initiatives overlapped ours within the City and provided us additional points.
 They have done an excellent job collaborating with us to help all of our citizens.”